abbymapes/cs290-web-dev-portfolio/blueBook/README.md

 In order to retrieve information about Duke’s course offerings, subjects, and course attributes, I pulled data from the Duke Curriculum API (https://api-catalog.oit.duke.edu/apis/1),  which provides JSON streams of data that contain various course details, including a list of all classes, class synopsis, curriculum details and class sections, and loaded this data into Firebase.
 The Duke Curriculum API gives members of the Duke community access to the courses offered at Duke.
 So, all data used for Bluebook is authentic, as it is pulled directly from Duke’s Curriculum API.
 Note: all other data used for Bluebook is inputted directly by its users.

 ## Database Structure:
 Below is a description of each of the collections in my database, along with a description of the documents for each collection.
+Note: [Here](./data/) is a "local" version of my database, in which each JSON file contains the documents in the corresponding Firestore collection (which was pulled when I turned project in).

 - Courses Collection: The courses collection contains a document for each course returned from Duke’s Curriculum API.
 A course document contains the following fields: catalogNumber (String), courseCodes (Array), courseId (String), description (String), offerNumber (String), subjectCode (String), subjectName (String), title (String), type (String).
 Each courseId was the courseId given to courses in Duke’s Catalog API, which the documentation specified were all unique.
 So, I used the unique courseId as the ID for each course document in Firebase.
 [Here](./reports/exampleClassData.json) is the JSON data structure that represents each course document.
 Note, each property represents a field for a course document.
 If any of these fields are missing (i.e. a course didn’t have a course code), then they are intialized to an empty version of the data type (i.e. an empty string or array).